jmor1234/nextjs-ai_builder_stack_docs/Convex/convex_docs.md

 The `convex-test` library provides a mock implementation of the Convex backend in JavaScript.
 It enables fast automated testing of the logic in your functions.

-### Example

-The library includes a test suite which you can browse to see examples of using it.

-## Get Started

 ### Install test dependencies

 Install Vitest and the `convex-test` library.